derhansen/sf_event_mgt/Documentation/Reference/BreakingChanges/Index.rst

 ~~~~~
 This version contains several breaking changes.
 The most relevant changes are:

+* All plugins have been migrated to content elements.
+It is required to execute
+  the included update wizard.
+Possible content element restrictions in backend
+  layouts or container elements must be adapted manually.

 * All existing links sent via email to registered users (e.g. confirmation- or
   cancellation links) have become **invalid**.